Insight

 No two sales floors operate the same.
 Your scorecard should adapt to your specific needs.

-- Reporting views show each role what they need.
+• Reporting views show each role what they need.
 Reps see personal scores.
-Directors see team trends and pipeline impact.
+Directors see team trends and the impact on the pipeline.

 Off-the-shelf scorecards rarely fit your needs.
 Can you change evaluation forms without vendor help?
 Can you add custom metrics specific to your products or objection patterns?
 Can you create different scorecards for different product lines or sales motions?